tanner-johnson2718/MEME_OS/README.md

 Out of tree kernel modules

 - *scripts*
-Scripts for initializing the build system, building, and launching
+Scripts for initializing the build system, building, and launching.
+Also contains buildroot and linux .config files.

 - *user-apps*
 User space applications.
 Each application gets a directory here with a flat dir